StevenZuber/django-crud-example/README.md

 Marvel last weekend) and include a details page that is pathed to using the field name.
 The user should also be able to update and delete each Avenger in the list.

-- This is a full stack application, but the front end is fairly simple, with no JavaScript and only basic CSS
+- This is a full stack application, but the front end is fairly simple, with no JavaScript and only basic CSS.

 ## Resources Used